 Another rather better option would be a similarly sized fibreglass tank costing about R10,000 but it too has to be filled.
 They have the advantage of being nearly indestructible, are fire-proof and can be repaired if damaged.

 And now introducing “The Real Preston.”

-This self-filling Preston however does have one drawback; it must be erected adjacent to a building with a roof with gutters.
+This self-filling Preston however does have one drawback; it must be erected adjacent to a roof with gutters.
 It is absolutely perfect for schools and has the advantage that it comes in many different sizes.

-Digging the hole by hand, mixing the concrete, laying the bricks, plastering and fitting the roof another R15,000.
-It would be done by six strong men in about two weeks unless they belonged to a trade union, in which case one would have to reckon on two months with a high risk of non-completion.
+Digging the hole by hand, mixing the concrete and laying the bricks takes ten days; plastering and fitting the roof about another three.
+It would all be done by six strong men in roughly two-weeks unless they belonged to a trade union, in which case one would have to reckon on several months with a high risk of non-completion.

-The 50,000 kl Preston would have huge economy of scale, but obviously would require the services of a properly qualified civil engineer.
+The 50,000 kl Preston would have huge economy of scale but obviously would require the services of a properly qualified civil-engineer.
 The home job just requires a bit of savvy.
-Plastering it correctly and placing some reinforcing in the base and walls.
+Plastering it correctly is the only challenge; and placing some reinforcing in the base and walls.

-The real Preston was conceived after seeing the oiler designed by McCoy that revolutionised steam engines.
+The real Preston was conceived after seeing the oiler designed by McCoy that revolutionised steam-engines.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
-You may get an occasional nudge to buy one of my books!
+You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,